-No time and pay was spent on facility time during the year.
+There was no time or pay spent on facility time during the year.

 Connected organisations, including related party relationships

 North Kesteven Academy is a single academy trust.
 It works closely with neighbouring schools and academies, particularly local infant, junior and primary schools.
 The academy works with the Lincolnshire Teaching School Alliance and the numerous secondary schools and academies within the local area and beyond.